gaorlov/deserializer/README.md

 # Deserializer

+Hash transformation and sanitization.
 Deserialization of complex parameters into a hash that an AR model can take.

 Lets you have a reverse ActiveModel::Sereializer-like interface that allows for easy create and update without having to write heavy controllers.